10 Facts About Luxury Meth Rehab

 Upscale recovery facilities tend to be located at beautiful beaches or in the countryside and more closely resemble a resort or vacation spot as opposed to a hospital or treatment center.
 Many patients find this kind of environment comforting and serene and more conducive to healing.

-- Upscale meth treatment programs can last anywhere from 30 to 90 days.
+- Upscale treatment programs can last anywhere from 30 to 90 days.

-The length of a luxury meth recovery program largely depends on your personal needs and desires.
+The length of a recovery program largely depends on your personal needs and desires.
 Programs typically last from 30 to 90 days, but can extend longer if necessary.
-The duration of luxury treatment depends on a few different factors, such as the presence of co-occurring mental health or medical conditions, your financial situation, the severity of your meth addiction, and the progress made during treatment.
+The duration of treatment depends on a few different factors, such as the presence of co-occurring mental health or medical conditions, your financial situation, the severity of your addiction, and the progress made during treatment.

-- Luxury meth rehab employs clinicians who may be aware of cutting-edge treatments.
+- Luxury rehab employs clinicians who may be aware of cutting-edge treatments.

-There are no current medications approved by the Food and Drug Administration (FDA) for the treatment of a meth addiction.
+There are no current medications approved by the Food and Drug Administration (FDA) for the treatment of addiction.
 However, research continues on the therapeutic value of various medications and vaccines, such as:

 - Ibudilast: Has decreased self-administration of meth in rat studies.9